100 KM DEL SAHARA 24a Edition, 18-24 October 2026

 2. How are the temperatures?

-temperatures during October/November will be quite warm (around 30°) especially in the late morning hours.
+temperatures during October are quite warm (around 30°) especially in the late morning hours.
 At night temperatures are lower without ever being cold with about 15-18°C.

 3. In what time zone does the 100km Del Sahara take place?
 GMT+1.